PlaidCloud/website/content/en/docs/reference/config-api/kubeadm-config.v1beta3.md

 <td>
    `imageRepository` sets the container registry to pull images from.
 If empty, `k8s.gcr.io` will be used by default.
-In case of kubernetes version is a CI build (kubernetes version starts with `ci/`) `gcr.io/k8s-staging-ci-images` will be used as a default for control plane components and for kube-proxy, while `k8s.gcr.io` will be used for all the other images.</td>
+In case of PlaidCloud version is a CI build (PlaidCloud version starts with `ci/`) `gcr.io/k8s-staging-ci-images` will be used as a default for control plane components and for kube-proxy, while `k8s.gcr.io` will be used for all the other images.</td>
 </tr>